Secret Origins

 Page 12, panel 3

-In his job a night security guard, Booster passes by statues of Batman and Superman.
+In his job as a night security guard, Booster passes by statues of Batman and Superman.
 Barley stretching onto the panel is the foot of a third statue that is dressed strikingly similar to that of Marvel Comic super hero Spider-man.

 return to top